 - screenplays for children and young adults, or to adapt work for film, may opt for a semester in screenwriting

-Application deadlines are January 15 for the spring semester, February 1 for the summer semester, and July 1 for fall semester.
+Application deadlines are February 1 for the spring and summer semesters, and July 1 for fall semester.

 Choosing Among Fall, Spring, and Summer Semesters